reeshuffled/web-dev-primer/README.md

 # web-dev-primer
 A modern guide of the useful parts of HTML, CSS, and JS to get quickly started with web development.
+This guide assumes knowledge of at least one other programming language and some basic concepts of Computer Science.

 # JavaScript
 ## Declaring Variables